X-pose/Travely/README.md

 # Batch - Batch 04

-# Integrated in SLIIT organization's private repository
+# Integrated in SLIIT organization's private repository (This one is a fork from original)

 ### Group Leader - IT21169380 - Thuduwage I.M.H.G - (IsuruX98)